 Bias for Action

 We act quickly so we can learn quickly.
 We don’t waste precious time talking about hypotheticals when we can deliver now and discuss reality and ways to improve.
 We prototype our ideas and get real feedback.
 We don’t put off for later what can be resolved right now.

 We have a clear picture of what success looks like and we constantly measure our performance against our vision.
 We focus our energy on the real business measures that drive future success, not top-line vanity metrics looking at past success.
 A business without metrics is just a hobby.

 We have a bold vision for the future and take concrete steps today to achieve it.
 We inspire others with our vision and clear path to a better and brighter future.

 We are owners in the company’s success.
 We think beyond our role and act on behalf of the entire organization.
 No job is beneath us.

-As owners we are obligated to voice our reservations when we disagree with a decision.
-We don’t stand back and let bad decisions get made, we offer our reasons for disagreements and highlight how to improve the plan.
-Compromises are not acceptable if they lead to worse outcomes—we want to make the best decision, period.
+As owners we are obligated to voice our reservations when we feel uncomfortable with a plan.
+We don’t stand back and let bad decisions get made, we offer our beliefs, provide counter arguments such as anecdotes, data or our own values.
+We provide alternative options if possible, but know that simply sharing our discomfort and asking for confirmation from others is enough.
+We understand the difference between “one-way-door” decisions and reversible decisions.
 We argue our point and accept the outcome, even if we disagree.
 Once a decision has been made, we commit to it fully.

 Vocally Self Critical